Brand Hong Kong - Asia's world city

 Clinical features

 The clinical picture may be variable.
-Severe illness may result when the bacteria invade the bloodstream (causing meningococcaemia) or the brain (causing meningococcal meningitis).
-Meningococcaemia is characterised by the sudden onset of fever, intense headache, purpura, shock and even death in severe cases.
-Meningococcal meningitis is characterised by high fever, severe headache, stiff neck followed by drowsiness, vomiting, fear of bright lights, or a rash; and can cause brain damage or even death.
+It may result in severe illness when the bacteria invade the bloodstream (meningococcaemia) or the membranes that envelop the brain and spinal cord (meningococcal meningitis).
+Meningococcaemia is characterised by sudden onset of fever, intense headache, purpura, shock and even death in severe cases.
+Meningococcal meningitis is characterised by high fever, severe headache, stiff neck followed by drowsiness, vomiting, fear of bright light, or rash; it can cause brain damage or even death.
+The brain damage may lead to intellectual impairment, mental retardation, hearing loss and electrolyte imbalance.
+For invasive meningococcal infection, it can be complicated by inflammation of joints, inflammation of heart muscle, inflammation of the posterior chamber of the eye or chest infection.

 Meningococcal infection is a serious illness.
-Patients should be treated immediately with suitable antibiotics.
-Close contacts would need to be placed under surveillance for early signs of disease and may be given preventive medications.
+Patients should be treated promptly with antibiotics.
+Close contacts would need to be placed under medical surveillance for early signs of disease and may be given preventive medications.

 Prevention